RokayaElziady/GUC-Portal/README.md

     ]
 }
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-Functionality: to cancel a request
+Functionality: for academic member to cancel request
 Route: /request/cancelRequest
 Request type: PUT
 Request body(the date of request and the  reason  ):
 {

     "request":"5fda5d0dc8e1db13c8397273"
 }
 Response(the cancelled request):